clhodapp/nix-runner/README.md

 ## Implementation note

 At present, the `nix-runner` command is itself a simple shell script, which uses `sed` to process magic comments.
-This approach is kind of hacky, doesn't allow for good error messages, and creates the limitation on the ordering restrictions described above.
-In the future, it's possible that it will be rewritten in a general-purpose language in the future to resolve these limitations.
+This approach is kind of hacky, doesn't allow for good error messages, and creates the limitation on the ordering described above.
+In the future, it's possible that it will be rewritten in a general-purpose language to resolve these limitations.